VoltyDevvvs/VoltyDevvvs/README.md

 - 👋 Hi, I’m @VoltyDevvvs
-- 👀 Coding has always been my passion, i tried learning lua but i was too lazy!
+- 👀 Learning to code has always been my dream!
+I tried learning Lua but I was too lazy to pursue my dreams!
 I decided to end the procrastination, and here I am!
-- 🌱 I’m currently learning c++ as my first ever programming language from 0
+- 🌱 I’m currently learning c++ as my first ever programming language starting from 0!
 - 📫 You can reach me via discord!
-Im open for any dms! @voltdms
+Im open for any dms! @voltmfs
-- 😄 Pronouns: he / Him ofc!
+- 😄 Pronouns: He / Him ofc!